Styling the Embedded Operator Widget

 filter__btn-tag

-: the rounded, selectable filter buttons in the filter carouselfilter__btn-prev
+: the rounded, selectable filter buttons in the filter carouselfilter__btn-tag--state-selected

 : the left arrow button to scroll left through the filter carouselfilter__btn-next

-: the right arrow button to scroll right through the carouselfilter__btn-subtag
+: the right arrow button to scroll right through the carouselfilter__gradient-left

-- The widget's Card, which has six selectable parts:
+- The widget's Card, these are the selectable parts:

 card__surface